abhijeetk/af-binder/docs/afb-binding-references.md

 /*
  * Tells that it requires the API of "name" to exist
  * and if 'initialized' is not null to be initialized.
+ * Calling this function is only allowed within init.
  * Returns 0 in case of success or -1 in case of error.
  */
 int afb_daemon_require_api(const char *name, int initialized)